 My Homemade Equine Conditioner and Detangler

 I use a simple kitchen scale to measure out my oils.
-I have provided links to the essential oils I recommend.
 A good essential oil will give you results.
 A weak one will leave you disappointed.
 Make sure to buy quality oils and herbs always.
 I use a simple dark colored bottle lotion bottle to put my conditioner in.

 2.5 Oz.
 Castor Oil